March 30, 2020

 Staying focused, productive and retaining your competitive edge can be difficult in stressful times.
 We may find ourselves bombarded by negative messages and anxiety-provoking news.
 We may bounce from task to task doing the easy things first, or the seemingly urgent things, or just as commonly, paralyzed and doing nothing at all.
 And that is not going to help any of us.

 In this article I will share a personal story of my own failure to perform well under stress.
+I did anything but stay productive.
 In addition to avoiding the mistakes I made, I will provide 12 tips for you to retain your focus and stay productive during times of stress and uncertainty.

 A few short weeks before I was concerned about the COVID-19 pandemic, my father passed away of pancreatic cancer.
 From the time of his diagnosis to his passing was less than 6 weeks.